LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 for execution policies in header files so that these types can be easily changed, and the code can be compiled to run differently, without changing any loop kernel source code.
-Another benefit of this approach is that such type changes are easily propagated to many source code site with a change to a single file.
+Another benefit of this approach is that such type changes are easily propagated to many kernels with a change to a single file.
 However, in the example codes, we make all execution policy types explicit for clarity.